 This collection of Russian Revolution trivia and unusual facts has been collected and compiled by Alpha History authors.

-Tsar Alexander II’s 1881 assassination was commemorated with the construction of a huge cathedral, the Church of the Spilled Blood, on the site where his assassins struck.
+The 1881 assassination of Tsar Alexander II was commemorated with the construction of a cathedral, the Church of the Spilled Blood, on the site where his assassins struck.
+Located on the Griboedov Canal, the cathedral is today one of Saint Petersburg’s most popular tourist sites.

 The Russian Imperial Army lost approximately one million soldiers between 1825 and 1855 – not in war but from disease, malnutrition and hypothermia.